eloj/oldrandom/rage/README.md

 I'm pretty sure the reason these were put in the `HISTORY` directory was because they assembled and run at some point.

+The `RATM_BOM.ASM` file is probably the last version (ca late 1997), and probably never worked.
+I really have no idea.

 NOTE: This code won't run on a modern machine.
 There is no *RISK* here.
 You'd have to go to _extraordinary_ lengths to even build the code, much less run it.
 COM files aren't even recognized by Windows.